kiddowbn/OINKO25484_FTO2505_A_Boikhantsho-Nkogatse_JSL04-2025/README.md

 ## Expected Outcome

 A fully functional **dynamic task board** where tasks appear under the correct columns, and users can **open a modal to view/edit** task details.
 The project will follow **clean, well-documented, and maintainable code practices**, ensuring a professional and scalable implementation.

+#user data -------JSL04 Project
+Dynamic task rendering from initialTasks.
+A fully functional modal for editing and adding tasks.
+Responsive design and dark mode support.
+Modular and maintainable code structure.

+Kanban Board Layout:

+  1-  tasks are organized  into columns: TODO, DOING, and DONE.
+  2-  Each task card contains a title .
+  3-  The number of tasks in each column is displayed at the top .

+Task Interaction:
+  1-  Clicking on a task opens a modal for editing details such as title, description, status, and priority.

+Add New Task Modal:
+  1-  A modal appears when the + Add New Task button is clicked.

+Fields include:
+  Title
+  Description
+  Status (dropdown: todo, doing, done)
+  Priority (dropdown: low, medium, high)

+Dark Mode Toggle:
+  A toggle switch is present to switch between light and dark modes.

+Sidebar Visibility:
+  A button to hide/show the sidebar is available.